-As a result of the above and owing to purchasers being prevented from deducting the allowance on property which was previously let by developers, the definition of "developer" as provided under section 13quat was amended to make provision for the three year use or rental rule.
+As a result of the above and owing to purchasers being prevented from deducting the allowance on property, which was previously let by developers, the definition of "developer" as provided under section 13quat was amended to make provision for the three-year use or rental rule.
 According to the amended definition, a developer may temporarily use or let the property that was constructed or improved by the developer for a period of three years.
 This rule applies from 10 January 2012 and relates to contracts of sale concluded on or after that date.

-In these circumstances, a purchaser is allowed to deduct an allowance provided the developer did not deduct any allowance under section 13 quat on the cost of the building within the usage or rental period.
+In the event that the developer had used or leased the building in question and then sold it, the purchaser will be allowed to deduct an allowance provided that the developer did not deduct any allowance under section 13quat on the cost of the building within the usage or rental period.
 Further, the developer must have constructed the building with the purpose of immediately disposing of it, despite the fact that it may be disposed of within three years after completion.
 If the developer does not intend to immediately dispose of the building after completion, for example, the developer intends to hold on to the property indefinitely but then subsequently decides to dispose of the building (without having deducted the allowance), the developer will not be regarded as a "developer" as defined.
-As such, the purchaser will not be
+As such, the purchaser will not be entitled to deduct the allowance, since the building is not being acquired directly from a "developer" any longer but from a normal owner.

-&lt;sup>34 Section 102(1)(a).
+34 Section 102(1)(a).

-Section 13 quat(1).
+35 Section 13quat(1).